 - having a reasonable ability to make judgments regarding good and bad or right and wrong.

 - having the ability to remember and reproduce information collected through various senses or through learning to a reasonable degree.

-The modern medical science does not consider a person mentally ill, if he or she can not be given a disease label to wear.
+Modern medical science does not consider a person mentally ill if he or she can not be given a disease label to wear.
 But look around you and you will see so many ‘mentals’ moving around.
 Most of us are unable to recognize when our mental health starts to fail.
 The reason for this is that when our mind is affected, our ability to reason and judge ourselves is also affected.
-And so people often do not realize that they are not in optimum mental health, until the things start taking bad shape.
+And so people often do not realize that they are not in optimum mental health until things start taking bad shape.

 Technically speaking, our emotions are neuro-hormonal reactions occurring in response to some physical or mental stimulus, which in turn, affect our response to the same stimulus on the physical and mental plane.
 This may sound like a very unromantic explanation, but it is a fact.
-Emotions do not come from our heart, they are generated in our brain.
-All the emotions we feel – love, joy, hate, anger, sorrow etc. are nothing but some primitive algorithms that are processed to generate response on the physical and mental level.
+Emotions do not come from our hearts, they are generated in our brains.
+All the emotions we feel – love, joy, hate, anger, sorrow etc. are nothing but some primitive algorithms that are processed to generate responses on the physical and mental levels.